a man to remember

 My grandma told me that he had no children of his own but other than that, I don't know a thing about Grandpa Roe's family -- where he grew up, whether he had siblings, nothing.

 But he was an essential part of my earliest life -- and his departure from the early sphere my earliest lesson in loss that I can remember.
 The first visit after he was gone I remember dashing into the house to look for him but he wasn't in his chair and he wasn't in his bed It was so disorienting and disquieting.
 It felt like, "This house is all wrong.
 This is not the right house."
+It is my first memory of discovering the loss of a loved one.
 He was a pretty important man for a toddler to grieve over him.

-I hope other people have had a Grandpa Roe in their lives.
+I hope other people have had a Grandpa Roe in their lives, and maybe even a salty great grandma with a pipe and a good story.